iosephmagno/icloud/README.md

 ## TESTING ON EMULATOR:
-Inconsistent progress, it starts with 95%, then progress decreases to zero, and then eventually stalls at 95%

 ### Upload:
-on listen
+Inconsistent progress, it starts with 100%, then progress decreases to zero, and then shows 95% and goes to 100%.
+Unlike with device, on emulator File upload completes.

-flutter: --- Upload File --- progress: 95.0
+flutter: --- Upload File --- progress: 100.0

 flutter: --- Upload File --- progress: 0.0

-flutter: --- Upload File --- progress: 94.05939192034373

 flutter: --- Upload File --- progress: 95.0

+flutter: --- Upload File --- progress: 100.0

-flutter: --- Upload File --- timed out
+flutter: --- Upload File --- done

-on cancel

 ### Download:
 It shows 100% progress instantly, even with a bigger file.

-on listen
 flutter: --- Download File --- progress: 100.0

-on cancel

 flutter: --- Download File --- done